- What is the MEDDIC Sales Process?

 BANT is also less formal, giving sellers more latitude in qualifying and selling to buyers.

 MEDDIC vs BANT as a comparison is straightforward, as you can see above.

-Both frameworks are effective; and the question of which you should use for your sales team, MEDDIC vs BANT, is to some degree, a matter of preference.
+Both frameworks are effective, and the question of which you should use for your sales team, MEDDIC vs BANT, is, to some degree, a matter of preference.
 However, when considering the question of BANT vs MEDDIC, we recommend:

-- Use BANT for simpler sales scenarios.
+- Use BANT for more straightforward sales scenarios.

 The MEDDIC sales process is complementary to other frameworks and approaches, such as:

 Reinforcement and Systems

 Implementing MEDDIC is relatively straightforward, but implementing it in a manner that drives results can be challenging if you: